About President Günter M. Ziegler

-Prof. Günter M. Ziegler was born in Munich in 1963.
-After first studying at Ludwig-Maximilians-Universität München (LMU Munich), he earned his doctorate in 1987 from the Massachusetts Institute of Technology (MIT) in Cambridge (USA).
-Following four postdoc years in Augsburg and a research stay in Stockholm, he came to Berlin in 1992, where he worked at the Konrad Zuse Center (today’s Zuse Institute Berlin).
-Ziegler completed the habilitation process at Technische Universität Berlin, where he worked as a professor of mathematics from January 1995 through February 2011.
-Since March 2011 he has been doing research and teaching at Freie Universität Berlin, and since May 2017 he has also been an adjunct professor at Technische Universität Berlin.
-In 2006 he was in charge of setting up Berlin Mathematical School (BMS) as a joint graduate school of the three major Berlin universities.
-Günter M. Ziegler has been the president of Freie Universität Berlin since July 6, 2018.
+Günter M. Ziegler was born in Munich in 1963.
+After first studying Mathematics and Physics at Ludwig-Maximilians-Universität München, he earned his doctorate in Mathematics from the Massachusetts Institute of Technology in Cambridge (USA) in 1987.
+Following a four-year postdoc in Augsburg and a research stay in Stockholm, he came to Berlin in 1992, where he worked at the Konrad Zuse Zentrum (today’s Zuse Institute Berlin).
+Ziegler received his postdoctoral university instruction qualification (Habilitation) at Technische Universität Berlin, where he was professor of mathematics from January 1995 to February 2011.
+Since March 2011, he has been conducting research and teaching at Freie Universität Berlin.
+Concurrently, he has also been an adjunct professor at Technische Universität Berlin since May 2017.
+In 2006 he was in charge of establishing the Berlin Mathematical School as a joint graduate school of Berlin’s three major universities.
+Professor Ziegler has been the president of Freie Universität Berlin since July 6, 2018.
 From November 2018 to November 2020 he was the first spokesperson for the Berlin University Allliance, where he continues to serve as a member of the Board of Directors.
 He has served as the Vice Chair of the German U15 group of research-intensive universities since September 2020.

-Ziegler is a member of the board of the Berlin-Brandenburg Academy of Sciences and Humanities, a member of the German National Academy of Sciences Leopoldina, and of acatech – Germany’s National Academy of Engineering Sciences, acatech, as well as a fellow of the American Mathematical Society.
-From 2006 to 2008 Ziegler was president of the German Mathematical Society (DMV), where he still serves as a member of the executive board.
+Ziegler is a member of the board of the Berlin-Brandenburg Academy of Sciences and Humanities, a member of the German National Academy of Sciences Leopoldina, and of acatech – Germany’s National Academy of Engineering Sciences.
+He is also a fellow of the American Mathematical Society.
+From 2006 to 2008, Ziegler was the president of the German Mathematical Society (DMV), where he still serves as a member of the executive board.
 In addition, he was a member of the executive board of the Berlin-Brandenburg Academy of Sciences and Humanities from 2010 to 2018 and a member of the senate of the German Research Foundation (DFG) from 2014 to 2018.